Share the Meal

 Do some reading in advance.

 There are a number of resources available that can help you learn about St. Lydia's in advance of your visit.
-This article in Faith and Leadership describes how we got started, and this interview with Emily may be helpful to you.
-We also recommend this longer radio interview on Spiritually Speaking, in which Emily describes the process of St. Lydia's getting off the ground.
+This article in Faith and Leadership describes how we got started, and this interview may be helpful to you.
+We also recommend this longer radio interview on Spiritually Speaking, in which our founding Pastor describes the process of St. Lydia's getting off the ground.

 We’re glad you’re here, and are looking forward to getting to know you and being known, too.
 Thank you for visiting, and thank you for your support!